Religious Studies

 Assessment

-Achieving mastery in English – knowing and remembering even more than what is expected in a grammar school Year 7 curriculum
+Achieving outstanding outcomes in Religious Studies – knowing and remembering even more that what is expected of a grammar school KS3 curriculum.

-To go beyond being proficient in what is expected of a Religious Studies student in Year 7 and achieve mastery in Religious Studies, students should read widely, engage in watching Ted Talks and recommended research, and learn key language and subject specific terminology.
+To go beyond what is expected of a Religious Studies student in KS3 students read widely, engage in watching Ted Talks and recommended research, particularly those related to the areas of study, and learn key language and subject specific terminology.

 Recommended reading in Religious Studies for Lower School (Years 7 – 9)